dj-pearson/Roblox-Tycoon/Documentation/CriticalFixesSummary_April29.md

 ## Overview

 This document provides a summary of all critical fixes implemented to address the issues identified in RobloxIssues.txt.
-The fixes focus on four main areas:
+The fixes focus on six main areas:

 1. Tycoon folder structure issues
 2. Data persistence failures
 3. CoreRegistry system failure
 4. BuyTile system errors
+5. Asset validation and loading issues
+6. Comprehensive error handling

 ## Files Created